lewistd/ECE434-Embedded-Linux/hw04/ReadMe.md

 	Memory Map:

 		-See the MemoryMap pdf file included in this hw04 directory for my version of the BeagleBone memory map.
+		-I also printed out the Memory Map and GPIO register Table 25-5 from the AM335x TRM.

 	GPIO via mmap:

 		-All necessary files for this section of the homework are located in the 'mmap' directory.